softcover/softcover_book/chapters/customization.md

 ```
 \end{codelisting}

-The second method for customizing PDF output is to edit the file \linebreak `preamble.tex` in the `config` directory; the default contents appear in Listing~\ref{code:preamble_tex}.
+The second way to customizing PDF output is to edit the file \linebreak `preamble.tex` in the `config` directory; the default contents appear in Listing~\ref{code:preamble_tex}.
 By editing this file, you can do things like change the PDF font size or include packages that don't work when included in `custom_pdf.sty`.
 For example, the default font size (`14pt`) is designed to look good on tablet devices such as iPad, but some authors may prefer the smaller fonts typically used for print publications (`10pt` or `12pt`).
 These smaller fonts use the default `book` class in place of the `extbook` class needed for 14pt fonts, as shown in Listing~\ref{code:preamble_tex_12_pt}.

 \begin{codelisting}
 \label{code:preamble_tex}